-The Power & Natural Gas Consumers' Panel last met on July 12th, 2023, to review the Office of the Utilities Consumer Advocate's (UCA) Annual Report for Fiscal Year 2022-23, as mandated.
+The Panel last met on May 28th, 2024, to review the Office of the Utilities Consumer Advocate's (UCA) Annual Report for Fiscal Year 2023-24, as mandated.
 The Panel includes representation from key municipal, business, and agricultural associations, as well as a cross-section of public members with diverse expertise on utility issues.
 As representatives of the ratepayers that the UCA is mandated to represent, we assess that the knowledge and expertise of the UCA provides a significant return on investment for small business, farm, and residential ratepayers.

 High inflation negatively impacted many households, farms, and small businesses across Alberta creating an affordability crisis that was exacerbated by volatile electricity prices.
-While the Government introduced the Regulated Rate Option Stabilization Program, the UCA complemented these efforts through ramping up its consumer education program through a winter utility awareness campaign to inform consumers of their retail energy options to help them save money.
+While the Government introduced a variety of measures this last year to stabilize energy costs, the UCA complemented these efforts through ramping up its consumer education program through a winter utility awareness campaign to inform consumers of their retail energy options to help them save money.